aisingapore/PeekingDuck/docs/node_data_glossary.md

-# Node Data
+# Node Data Glossary

-## 1. Introduction
+## 1. Overview

 How does data get passed from one node to another?
-In [pipeline.py](peekingduck/pipeline/pipeline.py), self._data is a dictionary that aggregates data as nodes are traversed.
-If you already understand how this mechanism works and want more details on specific key-value pairs of available nodes, feel free to jump ahead to the next [section](#2-key-value-pairs).
+In [pipeline.py](peekingduck/pipeline/pipeline.py), `self._data` is a dictionary that accumulates data as nodes are triggered.
+If you already understand how this mechanism works and want more details on specific key-value pairs of available nodes, see [section](#2-key-value-pairs).

+Here's an example when the pipeline runs [`input.live`, `model.yolo`].

-For example, after passing through input.live:
+When we inspect `self._data` after passing through `input.live`:
 ```
 self._data = {"img": array}
 ```
-Following this, after passing through model.yolo, which takes in "img" and returns "bboxes":
+Following this, after passing through `model.yolo`, which takes in "img" and returns "bboxes":
 ```
 self._data = {"img": array, "bboxes": list}
 ```

 Before the pipeline is run, a check is done to ensure that the inputs and the outputs of the chosen nodes tally.
-For example, without input.live, the check would fail because model.yolo will not be able to access "img".
+For example, without `input.live`, the check would fail because `model.yolo` will not be able to access "img".

 This check is done by checking the input and output of each node's config file.
-For example, this is the config file for input.live.
+For example, this is the config file for `input.live`.

 ```
 input: ["source"]   # to be updated